s-uesawa/IB-THA-GUI/README.md

 125E/150E/25N/47N (JGD2000)

 When you use this application, please download the raster and related data from https://zenodo.org/record/7857457, and put the data into the "data" folder.
-Do not delete "README.txt.".
-This data is also used in the GUI application.

-R is a free software environment for statistical computation and graphics (Visit https://www.r-project.org/ for more detail ).
+R is a free software environment for statistical computation and graphics (Visit https://www.r-project.org/ for more details).

 Author: Shimpei Uesawa (contact: uesawa<at>criepi.denken.or.jp) <at> -> @
 Affiliation: Central Research Institute of Electric Power Industry, Nuclear Risk Research Center, Abiko, Chiba, Japan